Unintended pregnancy: Public health implications

 In the United States in 2011, 42% of all unintended pregnancies ended in abortion, and 58% ended in birth (not including miscarriages).
 Regardless of the outcome of the pregnancy, unintended pregnancies have significant negative impacts on individual and public health.

 Unintended births

 Pregnancy, whether intended or unintended, has risks and potential complications.
 On average, unintended pregnancies that are carried to term result in poorer outcomes for the pregnant woman and for the child than do intended pregnancies.

 Missed opportunities for preconception care

 Unintended pregnancy usually precludes pre-conception counseling and pre-conception care.
 Patients with unintended pregnancies with preexisting medical comorbidities such as diabetes or autoimmune disease may not be able to optimize control of these conditions before becoming pregnant, which is often associated with poorer outcomes during the resulting pregnancy.
 Patients taking known teratogenic drugs, such as some of those used for epilepsy or hypertension, may not have the opportunity to change to a non-teratogenic drug regimen before an unintended conception.
-Unintended pregnancies preclude chance to resolve sexually transmitted infections (STIs) before pregnancy; untreated STIs may be associated with premature delivery or later infection of the newborn.
+Unintended pregnancies preclude the chance to resolve sexually transmitted infections (STIs) before pregnancy; untreated STIs may be associated with premature delivery or later infection of the newborn.